TheHarishAravind/7515QCA-Assessment2/index.md

 ![Image](missingimage.png)

 ### Final design concept ###
-**WYHIWF - What you hear is what you feel**
+**Sensit**

 #### **Concept** ####
-The WHYIWF - prononced whiff - is a device that is aimed at people with hearing disablities and ASD to feel, manipulate and interact with music through tactile feedback.
+The Sensit is a device that is aimed at providing a novel experience for people to feel and interact with music through tactile feedback.
 This device uses vibrations that play in accordance to highs and lows of the music being played.
-The user can also manipulate the pitch and speed of the music using light and accelerometer sensors.
-This allows the user to feel the music in the way they prefer.
-The vibrations will change in accordance to the pitch and speed of music.
+The user can feel the music in their fingertips and the mechanism is activated by light.
+Using a Light Dependent

 #### **Construction** ####
 This device will be a wearable that will be worn on the nape of the neck for maximum sensation.
 The interaction will be manipulated using another MicroBit, where the user can use light sensor and accelerometer to change the pitch and speed of the music.